 Marc Feldhamer joined Ropes & Gray in 2015 in the private equity group, where he helps the group develop, retain and share information and best practices and keeps the group updated on legal developments.
-Marc has ten years’ experience as a business lawyer representing companies and private equity funds in connection with merger and acquisitions and other transactions, including leveraged buyouts, recapitalizations, add-on acquisitions, agreements among investors, corporate restructurings and exit transactions.
+Marc has over ten years’ experience as a business lawyer representing companies and private equity funds in connection with merger and acquisitions and other transactions, including leveraged buyouts, recapitalizations, add-on acquisitions, agreements among investors, corporate restructurings and exit transactions.

 - Represented Clarion Partners in its $3.2 billion 2015 acquisition of Gables Residential.